lilang-wu/p-joker/README.md

   For MacOS kernel extensions, it support all the extensions' mach-o file.

 # Usuage
-## for p-joker.py (now -e feature can not support iOS 12/13, will fix in later)
+## for p-joker.py (now -e feature can not support iOS 12/13, will fix it later)
   Usage: python p-joker.py kernelcache -hkl [-K bundleID]

   ```